15th February 2019

 Q. Do we need to do anything immediately?

-A. Our recommendation would be to find out when your existing contract is due to expire and ensure that an auto-renew will not be activated therefore keeping you on the existing system with the same supplier for another 12 months.
-Then once this is established then you are free to find a business partner that can propel your business to a cloud-based future so you can start to benefit from the capabilities that modern technology affords.
+A. Our recommendation would be to find out when your existing contract is due to expire and ensure that an auto-renew contract period will not be activated.
+If this does get activated without your prior knowledge, its likely you will be tied in for another 12 months on the existing system.
+Once this is established, then you are free to find a business partner that can propel your business to a cloud-based future so you can start to benefit from the capabilities that modern technology affords.

 Keytech Networks have extensive experience in assisting businesses migrate from legacy technology to a modern IP, VoIP solutions.
 We operate across Sussex, Surrey, Berkshire and London.